jasperroebroek/pyspatialstats/docs/source/api.rst

 Grouped statistics
 ==================

-.. currentmodule:: grouped_stats
+.. currentmodule:: grouped

-This module provides functions that calculate statistics based on strata, allowing for data of any dimensionality.
-To use these functions, you must provide an array ``ind`` with the same shape as the data, which represent the strata index.
+This module provides functions that calculate statistics based on group indices, allowing for data of any dimensionality.
+To use these functions, you must provide an array ``ind`` with the same shape as the data, which represent the index.

-For each statistic, two functions are available:

-#.
-Array-based output: Returns a NumPy array where each index corresponds to the stratum.
-#.
-DataFrame-based output: Returns a Pandas DataFrame where the index only includes the actual strata, and the calculated statistic values are stored in the columns.

 .. autosummary::
     :toctree: generated/grouped_stats

     grouped_count
-    grouped_count_pd
     grouped_min
-    grouped_min_pd
     grouped_max
-    grouped_max_pd
     grouped_mean
-    grouped_mean_pd
     grouped_std
-    grouped_std_pd
-    grouped_mean_std_pd
     grouped_correlation
-    grouped_correlation_pd
     grouped_linear_regression
-    grouped_linear_regression_pd

-Strata statistics
+Zonal statistics
 =================

-.. currentmodule:: strata_stats
+.. currentmodule:: zonal

-This module implements functions that calculates statistics for each stratum and reapplies it to the input raster.
+This module implements functions that calculates statistics for each group index and reapplies it to the input raster.
 This depends on the grouped statistics module.
 It is only available on 2D data.

 .. autosummary::
-    :toctree: generated/strata_stats
+    :toctree: generated/zonal

-    strata_count
-    strata_min
-    strata_max
-    strata_mean
-    strata_std
-    strata_mean_std
-    strata_correlation
-    strata_linear_regression
+    zonal_count
+    zonal_min
+    zonal_max
+    zonal_mean
+    zonal_std
+    zonal_correlation
+    zonal_linear_regression

 Rolling functions